Continuum Laparoscopic Robot: Design, Modeling, and Control

 Hemocompatibility Study of A Centrifugal Cardiac Assist System and An Axial Microcatheter Support System

-2018-2020: Ventricular Assist Device (VAD) and Extracorporeal membrane oxygenation (ECMO) system are two effective approaches to save heart failure patients.
+Description: Ventricular Assist Device (VAD) and Extracorporeal membrane oxygenation (ECMO) system are two effective approaches to save heart failure patients.
 However, critical components such as the pump damages the blood.
 Specifically, hemolysis, platelet activation, microparticle generation and von Willebrand factor (vWF) degradation.
 Fig.A: an in-vitro circulation loop with porcine blood to test Impella 5.5.
 Fig.B: an in-vitro circulation loop with porcine blood to test Centrimag.
 Fig.C: Components of a typical ECMO system.
+(ASAIO 2020, etc)

 Vanderbilt University